 Nursing and Medical Services

-A major difference between nursing services provided by hospice care and palliative care is that the former provides 24-hour on-call nurses.
+A major difference of hospice and palliative care nursing services is that the former provides 24-hour on-call nurses.
 This is so that patient vitals can be properly monitored and their passing immediately reported and addressed.
 Aside from the on-call nurse, there is also a case manager who visits weekly.

 Caring for a terminally-ill loved one can be emotionally taxing.
 To help families avoid caregiver burnouts, the hospice can provide this service.
 Here, the patient is temporarily transferred to a professional care facility like a hospital or a nursing home.
 This gives the assigned caregivers time off for attending to other needs.